JoeHEZHAO/procedure-planing/README.md

 This repository contains PyTorch code for three datasets used in this paper: CrossTask [1], COIN [2] and NIV [3].

 ## CrossTask
-We provide two ways to step-up the dataset for CrossTask [1]
+We provide two ways to step-up the dataset for CrossTask [1].
+You can
 ### (i) Use pre-extracted features
 ```
 cd datasets/CrossTask_assets